devdinu/slot-machine/readme.md

 ### Pending:
 - currently code handles single spin
+- mock stopper to test
-- scoring based on scatter symbols
+- optimize the scoring for paylines